 License Metadata

-TBD
+License metadata will be used to tag floating licenses so that only these will be made available from FNE license servers.
+Technically, a selector value will be placed into the license which, in combination with a client-side implementation in the licensing libraries to add the selector value to the feature request, will prevent local licenses being served.
+Unfortunately, there is no native mechanism in Revenera to prevent local licenses being provisioned on a license sever and being available to be borrowed.

+No other metadata requirements have been identified to date.

-Customer-facing Portal
+User Portal

-The FNO Customer portal will be used until it can be replaced by a specific Materialise customer facing portal.
-This is a significant change from the previous release and exploits existing FNO functionality to be used in entitlement and license management.
+The FNO End-User portal will be used until it can be replaced by a specific Materialise customer facing portal.
+This is a significant change from the previous release (FlexMat) and exploits existing FNO functionality to be used in entitlement and license management.

-Access to the FNO Customer Portal can be authenticated by using activation or entitlement Ids; neither mechanism requires a password.
+Access to the FNO End-User Portal can be authenticated by using activation or entitlement Ids; neither mechanism requires a password.
 Specific named-user access is also possible but requires customer user management.

 Portal authentication will be restricted to entitlement and activation IDs only for the first release.

-Users will not be modeled: this does not prohibit Materialise administrative portal users accessing the customer portal.
+Users will not be modeled: this does not prohibit Materialise administrative portal users accessing the End-User portal.

 Emails will not be sent from FNO.